QMSS-GR5074-master/homework-1/README.md

-# homework 1 - git/GitHub and R Markdown
+# homework #1

 ## Instructions

 1. read __The Basics of GitHub__ section very closely
 2. complete all items on __your homework__ section (at the bottom of this page)
-3. when you are done with your final `push`, submit the link to this repo on Canvas
+3. when you are done with your final `push` to this repo, submit the link to this repo on Canvas

 # The Basics of GitHub